YCyoon1994/swpp202001/README.md

 - Apr.
 30: Binary operators / Integer comparisons now take the size of bitwidth of inputs (needed for correct evaluation of signed operations).
 The result is zero-extended.
 See [project/spec.pdf](project/spec.pdf).

+- Apr.
+30: The skeleton for team project is announced: https://github.com/snu-sf-class/swpp202001-compiler.git .

 ## Assignments